This page is an overview of the key concepts in Pravega. See Terminology for a concise definition for many Pravega concepts.

 A Writer is an application that creates Events and writes them into a Stream.
 All data is written by appending to the tail (front) of a Stream.

 A Reader is an application that reads Events from a Stream.
 Readers can read from any point in the Stream.
 Many Readers will be reading Events from the tail of the Stream.
-These Events will be delivered to Readers as quickly as possible.
+These Events will be delivered to Readers as quickly as possible (within 10s of milliseconds after they were written).
 Some Readers will read from earlier parts of the Stream (called catch-up reads).
 The application developer has control over where in the Stream the Reader starts reading.
 Pravega has the concept of a Position, that represents where in a Stream a Reader is currently located.
 The Position object can be used as a recovery mechanism – applications that persist the last Position a Reader has successfully processed can use that information to initialize a replacement Reader to pickup where a failed Reader left off.
 Using this pattern of persisting Position objects, applications can be built that guarantee exactly once Event processing in the face of Reader failure.

 Readers are organized into ReaderGroups.
 A ReaderGroup is a named collection of Readers that together, in parallel, read Events from a given Stream.
 When a Reader is created through the Pravega data plane API, the developer includes the name of the ReaderGroup it is part of.
 We guarantee that each Event published to a Stream is sent to exactly one Reader within the ReaderGroup.
 There could be 1 Reader in the ReaderGroup, there could be many.
 There could be many different ReaderGroups simultaneously reading from any given Stream.